WITCHING HOUR WITH TODDLERS: 10 TIPS FOR A CALMER HAPPIER EVENING

 10. Mix it up

-Yes, routine is vital to survive witching hour.
+Yes, a routine is vital to survive witching hour.
 But don’t be afraid to try a different strategy.
 Run the bath at 4pm rather than after dinner.
 Or try offering two little dinners in late afternoon and early evening, rather than trying to push through to a proper sit-down meal later.